 - » Just 37% of CCZ creatures are deemed as high risk.

-- » Only a quarter of CCZ animals are incorporated in breeding programmes in Europe that are categorised as Least Concern.
+- » Only a quarter of CCZ animals are incorporated in programmes in Europe that are categorised as Least Concern.

 - » Almost 70% of the public think that zoos are spending a lot more on conservation programmes out in the wilderness compared to what actually happens.
 The CCZ spends approximately 4-6.7% of its yearly budget on wild conservation programmes.
 The public's perception seem to believe that UK zoos spend around 4 times this amount.